How to Get Over a Divorce You Didn’t Want: 10 Healing Ways

 What is the hardest part of a divorce?

-It’s often the heartbreak of letting go… letting go of a life you once knew, dreams you shared, and the future you envisioned together.
+The hardest part of a divorce is often the heartbreak of letting go… letting go of a life you once knew, dreams you shared, and the future you envisioned together.

 Research indicates that individuals prioritize romantic relationships during emerging adulthood, significantly impacting their well-being.
 Successfully managing these relationships is more closely tied to well-being than other developmental goals.
 However, romantic breakups often result in adverse outcomes like depression, anxiety, and low self-esteem, with distress linked to various relationship characteristics.